Florida RV Shows and Buyers Guide

 Sale

-• Hours of comfort: Thanks to fully cushioned seat and back
+• Fully cushioned seat and back

 A folding table is a must-have.
 Perfect for portable gas grills, use as a side table or backup for those times you encounter a grungy campground picnic table.
 Stores flat in your RV “garage.”